sudorook/snippets/firefox.md

 ## Disable DNS over HTTPS

-Firefox by default will proxy DNS requests to CloudFlare.
-The idea is to block man-in-the-middle attacks that redirect normal traffic and the DNS resolution step.
-However, this will cause DNS leaks, should network connections need to proxied through a specific server.
+Firefox can proxy DNS requests to CloudFlare.
+This behavior is not the default but may be activated by some Add-ons.
+The rationale for the feature is to block man-in-the-middle attacks that redirect normal traffic and the DNS resolution step.
+However, this will cause DNS leaks, should one want to proxy network connections (including name resolution) through a specific server.

 Disable this setting by:
 1. De-selecting 'Enable DNS over HTTPS' in the Connection Settings submenu in